 \begin{enumerate} \item Short \textit{ab initio} simulations can be run to generate molecular configurations along with their respective energies, forces etc. \item A GP-MLFF can be used to produce physically plausible system geometries.
 These geometries are then recomputed using a reference \textit{ab initio} method. \end{enumerate}

-The second approach is generally preferable, as it helps decorrelate the geometries, making the IDG significantly more computationally efficient---by at least an order of magnitude.
-Also, we coupled the IDG with \textsc{Parsl}\cite{babuji19parsl}, similar to what is done in \textsc{Psiflow}\cite{Vandenhaute2023_psiflow}.
+The second approach is generally preferable, as it helps decorrelate the geometries, making the IDG significantly more computationally efficient.
+Both initialization strategies are implemented in \textsc{aims-PAX}, see Fig.~\ref{fig:al_parallel}b.
+We also couple the IDG with \textsc{Parsl}\cite{babuji19parsl}, similar to what is done in \textsc{Psiflow}\cite{Vandenhaute2023_psiflow}.
 This enables users to perform DFT calculations on sampled geometries across multiple nodes in parallel.
 Importantly, the GP model does not need to provide accurate energies or forces; it acts solely as a geometry generator in combination with MD simulations.

-Both initialization strategies are implemented in \textsc{aims-PAX}, see Fig.~\ref{fig:al_parallel}b.
-Currently, the implementation includes the MACE-MP0\cite{batatia2024foundationmodelatomisticmaterials} model, with additional models to be incorporated in the future, such as SO3LR~\cite{Kabylda2025_so3lr}.
+Currently, the implementation includes the MACE-MP \cite{batatia2024foundationmodelatomisticmaterials} and SO3LR~\cite{Kabylda2025_so3lr} GP models, with additional models to be incorporated in the future.

 Once the dataset reaches a user-defined threshold in size, it is split into several equally sized subsets.
 These subsets are randomly selected from the full dataset, with one subset being assigned to each MLFF ensemble member.
 This ensures that each model is trained and validated on slightly different data.
 In addition to varying the training data, we introduce further diversity between ensemble members by using different random seeds for initializing model weights.
 Each MLFF is then trained on its assigned subset for a user-specified number of epochs.
 Optionally, this procedure of generating data and training can be repeated multiple times.
 More precisely, after training, new structures are sampled and subsequently labeled, which is followed by more training steps.
-More details on this approach can be found in Section~\ref{sec:train_idg_al}.
+More details on this approach can be found in Section~S5A.